Who should take LONSURF?

 - You have leftover tablets.
 Your healthcare provider or pharmacist will tell you how to dispose of them properly

-If you do not have one already, ask your healthcare provider for a LONSURF Starter Kit.
+Interested in receiving a LONSURF Starter Kit?
 The Kit contains useful tools to help you learn more about LONSURF and stay on track.

 LONSURF may cause serious side effects, including: